BarelyAPrincess/ChioriWebServer/docs/scripting/controllers.md

   }
 ```

 While the non-ambiguous methods are non-case sensitive, actions will pass to the catch all method as-is.
-When the action fails, i.e., no hard coded action method nor `catchAll` method returning true, the server will throw a 404 (Not Found) error.
+When the action fails, i.e., no hard coded action method nor did the `catchAll` method return true, the server will throw a 404 (Not Found) error.
 If you're in development mode, the error will also include a short description.

 ### Using Route File

 Controllers are also compatible with the server route file.
-You need to manually capture the action argument.
-You can also define the action use the `vargs` Route parameter.
+You need to manually capture the action argument or you can define the action use the `vargs` Route parameter.

 **Explicit**
 `pattern "/admin/projects/[projId=]/edit", file "/scripts/projects.controller.groovy", vargs [action:edit]`